willeppy/willeppy.github.io/cv.md

 </span> -->

 <span class="cv-max-width">
-I’m a Ph.D. student in the HCII at CMU advised by Adam Perer and Dominik Moritz.
+I’m a Ph.D. student in the HCII at CMU advised by Dominik Moritz and Adam Perer.
 </span>

 <span class="cv-max-width">
-My research interests lie in <b>developing ways to make complex systems easier to use and understand for non-experts</b>.
-Specifically, I am working to enable <em>interpretable Machine Learning</em>, often through <em>interactive visualizations</em>.
-I'm also interested in how machine learning can be applied to the medical domain to help both doctors and patient experiences.
+My research interests lie in <b>developing ways to make complex systems easier to use and understand for experts and non-experts</b>.
+I am interested in how we can build tools to help users interact with their data through understandable Machine Learning, interactive visualizations, and reccomended analysis.
+I'm also interested in how these techniques can be applied to the medical domain to improve both doctor and patient experiences.
 </span>

 <div class="cv-image-links-wrapper" style="font-size: 16px; padding-bottom: 0;">